guilhermepo2/blog/_posts/2019-04-07-screenshake-unity-2.markdown

 After months of iterating to achieve the **optimal screenshake** I reached the following formula: have a GameObject to hold _two cameras_, yes, two cameras.
 We don't want to shake the same camera we use to follow our player or show game events.

 Why not?
 You might ask!
-Well, we would need to write code to make sure the camera would effectively return to its intended position, and it's not always trivial and very error-prone, so having a second camera to mirror the intended position and add the shake to it is a better approach in my opinion.
+Well, we would need to write extra code to make sure the camera would effectively return to its intended position, and it's not always trivial and very error-prone, so having a second camera to mirror the intended position and add the shake to it is a better approach in my opinion.

 **PS1:** I'm joking about it being the _optimal screenshake_ - it probably has lots of room for improvement and feel free to reach me if you have a tip for it!
 **PS2:** [You can find the code I use here](https://github.com/fourthdimensionstudio/UnityScripts/blob/master/Utilities/MonoBehaviors/CameraHolder.cs).